-- 699 sites were monitored this year (51%)1 - 099 Sites were monitored this year (5170) - 35 sites in the program had reportable breaches (3%)2 - 1 The frequency of monitoring varies depending on prior audit findings and the level of assessed risk. - We work with our suppliers to remedy reportable breaches.
+- 699 sites were monitored this year (51%)1 - 35 sites in the program had reportable breaches (3%)2 - 1 The frequency of monitoring varies depending on prior audit findings and the level of assessed risk. - 2 We work with our suppliers to remedy reportable breaches.
 In certain very rare circumstances, we may suspend or terminate our arrangements with that supplier.